Rwothoromo/Rwothoromo/README.md

 ### Hi there 👋

-Clearly we both have an interest in ✨ _code_ ✨ #BuildingTheFuture 😄
+Clearly, we both have an interest in ✨ _code_ ✨ #BuildingTheFuture 😄

 I code for fun.
 I code for bread.
-I code to grow.<br>
+I code for growth.<br>
 I look at programming languages as tools for achieving a given project's goals.
 In that regard, I work with Python, Kotlin, Java, PHP, JavaScript and of course, HTML/CSS.
 You can check out what I use for code [here](https://rwothoromo.wordpress.com/2020/05/29/uses/) as well as some of my [works](https://rwothoromo.wordpress.com/2020/04/23/professional-bio/).

 <table>